Dog-friendly Guide to Palm Springs

 Anza-Borrego Desert State Park

-If you're looking for a perfect day trip from Palm Springs that combines adventure, stunning landscapes, and plenty of space for your dog to explore, look no further than Anza-Borrego Desert State Park.
 Just under two hours from Palm Springs, this vast and beautiful park is California’s largest state park and offers a unique desert experience with numerous trails, breathtaking vistas, and a variety of wildlife.
-Here’s a guide to enjoying a day at Anza-Borrego with your pup by your side.
+Many of the trails are not dog-friendly, but there are still a few unique things you can do when visiting with your dog.

-Depending on the time of year, one of the most memorable parts of a visit to Anza-Borrego Desert State Park is the wildflower bloom.
+Depending on the time of year you visit, one of the most memorable parts of a visit to Anza-Borrego Desert State Park is the wildflower bloom.
 In spring, the desert transforms into a colorful paradise of vibrant wildflowers that make for stunning photos and beautiful walks.
 Check the park’s bloom reports for the best times to visit if you’re planning your trip around the wildflower season.
-Dogs are welcome in most areas of the park, but be mindful of keeping them away from fragile plants and any wildlife you might encounter.
 The wildflower bloom can also attract crowds, so it’s best to go early in the day or during weekdays to avoid the hustle and bustle.

 Joshua Tree and Pioneertown